Applying for Outreachy

 - Join the #kernel-outreachy IRC channel on irc.oftc.net

-Here's some tips for how to answer various questions on the Outreachy application.
+Here are some tips for how to answer various questions on the Outreachy application.

 Are you planning to apply for Google Summer of Code?